theo-armour/theo-armour.github.io/readme.md

 ### Intuitiveness needed
 Apps are from Venus.
 Code is from Mars.
-Much time in producing the above sites and text is being devoted to the process of developing effective terminology and user experience for bridging the gap between apps and source, between gitHub.io and github.com.
+Much time in producing the above sites and text is being devoted to the process of developing effective terminology and user experience for bridging the gap between apps and source, between GitHub.io and github.com.

 This process will be discussed and dissected in more detail in the fullness of time.

 ### Fonts
-These web pages call for the use of the default monospace font as designateed by your browser.
+These web pages call for the use of the default monospace font as designated by your browser.
 In most situations this ends us as the '[Courier]( http://en.wikipedia.org/wiki/Courier_(typeface) )' typeface.
 This is not standard practice.
-Most web pages call for a proprtionally spaced font.
+Most web pages call for a proportionally spaced font.
 Why the unusual practice?
-Most of my work is aimed at coders and progammers who are interested in design.
+Most of my work is aimed at coders and programmers who are interested in design.
 Programmers and coders work with monospace fonts.
-So I design my sites to appear in a programmatic or coderly way.
+So I design my sites to appear in a programmatic or orderly way.

 ## Copyright Notice and License
 [ Copyright Notice and License ]( https://github.com/theo-armour/copyright-notice-and-license.md )